eamoe/simple-chrome-extension-v3/README.md

 This is an HTML page that is displayed when one clickes on the extension icon in the menu bar.
 It is a front-end of the extension.

+The pop-up page behaves exactly like any index.html page with one major difference: it is not allowed to write in-line JavaScript in this file; only attach a script.
+However, it is possible to write in-line CSS styles (or choose to attach a stylesheet).

 4. The options page

 This is an HTML page that is seen when right-clicked on the extension icon.

+The comment about in-line JavaScript & CSS is also applied here.

 5. The foreground / content scripts